Ilulissat

-Ilulissat, also known as Jakobshavn or Jacobshavn, is the municipal seat and largest town of the Avannaata municipality in western Greenland, located approximately 350 km north of the Arctic Circle.
+Ilulissat (lit.
+'Icebergs'), also known as Jakobshavn or Jacobshavn, is the municipal seat and largest town of the Avannaata municipality in western Greenland, located approximately 350 km north of the Arctic Circle.
 With a population of 5,149 as of 2025, it is the third-largest city in Greenland, after Nuuk and Sisimiut.

 The city is home to almost as many sled-dogs as people.

-In direct translation, Ilulissat is the Greenlandic word for "Icebergs" (Isbjerge).
 The nearby Ilulissat Icefjord is a UNESCO World Heritage Site, and has made Ilulissat the most popular tourist destination in Greenland.
 Tourism is now the town's principal industry.

 The city neighbours the Ilulissat Icefjord, where there are enormous icebergs from the most productive glacier in the northern hemisphere.